Tsangares/iotaworkshop/README.md

  - [iot2tangle Keepy](https://github.com/iot2tangle/Keepy): A nodejs api that connects to the streams gateway and stores a copy of the streams in a mysql database.

 With these two dependencies installed, when using the `iotaworkshop.py` if you set the `--keepy` argument, the escrow data will be stored in streams.
 The data we store from the escrow include:
- - The name of the tool
+ - `tool`: The name of the tool
- - Refundable collateral cost
+ - `collateral`: The refundable collateral cost
- - Non-refundable fee
+ - `fee`: The non-refundable fee
- - Availability of the tool (if the tool is being used)
+ - `available`: Availability of the tool (if the tool is being used)
- - The verification condition that is required for a refund of collateral
+ - `verification`: The verification condition that is required for a refund of collateral
- - The escrow address
+ - `esrow_address`: The escrow address
- - The deposit address
+ - `deposit_address`: The deposit address
- - A string that represents the current status of the chassis
+ - `status`: A string that represents the current status of the chassis

 # CLI Examples
 Here are a few examples on how to run the code through cli,